Ennosukeblade/resources/python/code_review_flask/readme.md

 ### Home Page
 **Route:** `/`
 - Displays all tasks.
-- Generates a unique ID for each session.
+- Form to add a task.

 ### Add Task
 **Route:** `/add_task` (POST)
-- Accepts form data to create a new task.
+- Accepts form data to create a new task with a unique ID.
 - Redirects back to the home page after submission.

 ### View a Task